Updated January 2024

 PRO: good EARNING POTENTIAL

 A legal assistant career can come with a decent wage.

-The Job Bank says the median salary for legal assistants in Winnipeg is about $44,300.
+The Job Bank says the median salary for legal assistants in Canada is about $52,000.
 The top legal assistants in the country earn about $85,000.

 And remember: you can make that kind of money without even having a bachelor's degree.